UWPCE-PythonCert/SystemDevelopment/slides_sources/source/syllabus.rst

 Technology Requirements
 ------------------------

-Students will need a laptop computer with python 3.5.*, a development environment, and the ability to install additional software.
+Students will need a laptop computer with python 3.6.*, a development environment, and the ability to install additional software.

 Assessment Criteria & Course Expectations
 ------------------------------------------------

 Students are required to attend 8 out 10 classes and complete a significant software project in the Python language, either individually or as part of a small group.
-In addition, each student will be required to present some of their work in progress code for an in-class code review in teh middl eof the quarter.
+In addition, each student will be required to present some of their work in progress for an in-class code review in the middle of the quarter.

 Courses in this program are arranged sequentially.
 To recieve the certificate, students are required to earn a grade of Successful Completion (SC) in this course.
 Students must have  successfully completed all courses in the program to receive a certificate of completion.